Arlington, Ohio

 Arlington is a village in Hancock County, Ohio, United States.
 The population was 1,492 at the 2020 census.

 History

-Arlington was laid out in 1844 by Robert Hurd.
+The first log cabin built on what would become Arlington was built in 1834 by sons of Robert Hurd.
+The town was laid out in 1844 by Robert Hurd.
 The village was named after Arlington, Virginia.
 A post office has been in operation at Arlington since 1846.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.80 sqmi, all land.